 The paradoxes of Christianity never cease to amaze me.
-Joy through suffering—what a crazy way to live!
-But it is profound and hope-generating since humanity’s ‘default mode’ is suffering and the great common goal of humanity is to work its way out of it.
+Joy through suffering—what the hell is that?
+But it is profound and hope-generating since humanity’s ‘default mode’ is suffering and the goal of humans is to work its way out of it.
 But in spite of all its hard work, humanity’s suffering seems to only grow deeper.
-With as much as I have been taking in of the world, the reality of the world’s problems seem to be growing impossibly large.
+The elected powers do not care one whit about solving the human condition.
+Their pursuit of power is their very own way of solving their own.
+Consequently, the suffering of the world grows darker and darker by the hour.

 Suffering was not something I had in mind when becoming a Christian because nobody becomes a Christian based on its theology of suffering.
-Most of us are charmed by the empowerment, healing attributes, and promises that Christianity offers.
-We are looking for deliverance from suffering and Christianity’s promise toward this end is great.
-But I was learning through my experiences that Christianity does not deliver you from all of your suffering.
+We are looking for deliverance from suffering and the gospel’s promise toward this end is great.
+But I was learning through my experiences that the gospel does not deliver you from all of your suffering.
 Instead, it delivers you from some of your suffering and turns other suffering into blessings.

-I wrote in my book Strong: As a Man Is, So Is His Strength that the fall of Adam should not be seen as something we need to strive to get back up from.
+I wrote in my book Strong that the fall of Adam should not be seen as something we need to strive to “get back up” from.
 That would only make life little more than a chore to be done.
 Rather, God, in his peculiar way of making good out of anything, has afforded us an opportunity to achieve a greatness that Adam never could.
-This is what makes life a challenge to be taken on.

 All suffering is accounted for in some way or another.
 The concept I had to learn was that Christianity and its gospel was meant to be truly omnipotent.
 That is, its power was so great that it could promise to even make your sin serve to show the glory of God and his grace which he loves to pour out.
 The reign of Christianity’s power was not limited to some ‘delivered state’.
 Its power of good reigned everywhere and in everything no matter what.
 The Apostle Paul wrote something to the tune of this idea when he said, “What shall we say then?
 Are we to continue in sin that grace may abound?
 Of course not!”

 Therefore under its power, you are no longer breaking rules and incurring the backhand of some divine deity.
-Instead, any time you did something regarded as a sin, you were now just doing something stupid, unwise, or dangerous.
+All things are lawful.
+All things are yours.
+The only thing that now governs you is wisdom.
 Under the tenants of Christianity the deity became your Father who was permanently on your side, teaching you patiently and never getting angry at or punishing you.
 At the same time he planned out times of affliction for you—to challenge you.
 Everyone under his training receives it in their own measure: